Cubo25/utrust/README.md

 3. `npm install` in the folder
 4. `npx cypress open` to run Cypress

+### Implementation decisions

+Comments can be found directly in the code

 ### Questions
 1. **We want to run this scenario automatically and frequently.
 What process/setup/tools would you choose to achieve this?**